lsst-epo/canto-dam-assets/README.md

 ## Configuring

-Before you can use the Canto DAM Assets plugin, you need to configure it via **Settings &rarr; Plugins &rarr; Canto DAM Assets:
+Before you can use the Canto DAM Assets plugin, you need to configure it via **Settings &rarr; Plugins &rarr; Canto DAM Assets**:

 ![Screenshot](./resources/screenshots/canto-dam-assets-settings.png)